 Make sure the bins are secured.
 Declutter them by sweeping up any enticing food waste that could allure any wildlife and remove the places where mice could hide.

 In addition, dispose any existing cat poo that are used to mark their territory.

 9. Get a Dog

-One sure way to put off any cats from visiting your property is to get a dog.
-Having a loud and lively canine ready to greet them with an enthusiastic bark will shoo the cats.
+Lastly, getting a dog is sure to put off any cats from visiting your property, according to our garden experts.
+That said, having a loud and lively pooch ready to greet them with an enthusiastic bark will shoo them for sure.